 The chair may be removed from office prior to the end of term in either of two ways:

-1. By a written secret vote of no confidence supported by two-thirds of the members of the department, effective upon acceptance by the Dean of the College and subject to the following procedural requirements:
+1. By a written secret vote of no confidence supported by two-thirds of the voting members of the department, effective upon acceptance by the Chief Academic Officer and subject to the following procedural requirements:

 Vote request- Any two members of a department who desire a departmental vote on the removal of the chair will submit a written request to the Dean of the College requesting a special meeting for that purpose.

 Notification.
-The Dean will call a special departmental meeting within a reasonable time after the request for the meeting will have been received; written notification of the time, place and purpose of the meeting will be transmitted by the Dean to all members of the department at least three days prior to the meeting.
+The appropriate Academic Dean will call a special departmental meeting within a reasonable time after the request for the meeting will have been received; written notification of the time, place and purpose of the meeting will be transmitted by the Dean to all members of the department at least three days prior to the meeting.

 The Meeting.
-The Dean will chair the meeting.
+The appropriate Academic Dean will chair the meeting.
 All members of the department eligible to vote for the selection of a chair will be eligible to vote on the question of removal, and the number of such persons will constitute the base for the determination of the two-thirds vote.
 The question will be "Will the chair of this department be removed from office?"
-Upon completion of the discussion the Dean will collect and count the ballots and announce the results of the vote.
-If the vote supports removal, the Dean will announce within 24 hours whether the departmental vote is accepted.
-If the Dean does not accept a vote for removal, the Dean will, within seven days of the date of the meeting, prepare and transmit to the members of the department, to the chair of the Committee on Tenure, Promotion and Leaves, and to the President of the University, a memorandum which specifies the outcome of the vote and reasons for not accepting the departmental vote.
+Upon completion of the discussion the appropriate Academic Dean will collect and count the ballots and announce the results of the vote.
+If the vote supports removal, the appropriate Academic Dean will announce within 24 hours whether the departmental vote is accepted.
+If the Chief Academic Officer does not accept a vote for removal, the Dean will, within seven days of the date of the meeting, prepare and transmit to the members of the department, to the chair of the Committee on Tenure, Promotion and Leaves, and to the President of the University, a memorandum which specifies the outcome of the vote and reasons for not accepting the departmental vote.

 Limitation.
 These procedures will not be invoked more than once during any academic year for any department.